-ENVIRONMENTAL ACTIVITIES FOR MIDDLE SCHOOL: A curriculum unit with a series of environmental education lessons that guide students through designing an interactive infographic.
-The step-by-step instructions support learners as they explain the causes, harmful effects, stakeholder interests, location data, and solutions to an important issue.
+A curriculum unit with a series of environmental education lessons that guide students through designing an interactive infographic.
+Step-by-step instructions support learners as they explain the causes, harmful effects, stakeholder interests, location data, and solutions to an important issue.

-CONNECT HUMAN ACTIVITY TO THE ENVIRONMENT: Activities provide an excellent way to inspire environmental stewardship.
-Incorporate the lessons as part of a digital literacy class, science or geography unit, or Earth Day event.
+Activities provide an excellent way to inspire environmental stewardship.
+Incorporate lessons as part of a digital literacy class, science or geography unit, or Earth Day event.
 Encourage sustainability and conservation efforts.

-MAKE LEARNING RELEVANT: Transform a traditional research assignment into a meaningful public awareness campaign.
+Transform a traditional research assignment into a meaningful public awareness campaign.
 An infographic is a powerful way to communicate using short but impactful text and simple, symbolic images.
-Combine the use of Google Docs, Sites, Slides, Sheets, My Maps, and Drawings to produce the publication.
+Use Google Docs, Sites, Slides, Sheets, My Maps, and Drawings to produce the publication.